-In the case of the Company's claims under the asset purchase agreement for breaches of representations related to working capital and closing inventory levels, documentary discovery has been completed and oral discovery is to occur in the third quarter of 2022.
+In the case of the Company's claims under the asset purchase agreement for breaches of representations related to working capital and closing inventory levels, documentary discovery has been completed and oral discovery is ongoing.

 The Company is unable to determine at this time whether it will be entitled to recover or required to pay any amounts related to these legal proceedings.
 Accordingly, no provision has been recorded in respect of the claims other than certain rent amounts.